underscore-finance/underscore-docs/payees.md

 ---
-description: Automated recurring payments to verified addresses while your funds earn yield
+description: Let agents pay for the services they need — recurring payments within exact limits
 ---

-# Payees: Autopay That Earns While It Waits
+# Payees: Let Agents Pay for the Services They Need

-Payees are pre-approved addresses that receive payments from your Underscore wallet — within exact limits you control.
-Send payments directly or let recipients pull funds themselves.
-Set individual caps: "$5k monthly for Employee A, $10k for Employee B." Configure period resets: daily, weekly, monthly, or custom.
+Payees are pre-approved addresses that receive payments from your [Programmable Wallet](user-wallet.md) — within exact limits you control.
+Pre-approve recurring recipients like market data feeds, model providers, compute vendors, contractors, payroll, and subscriptions.
+Set per-payment caps, period limits, allowed assets, cooldowns.
 Your funds keep earning in DeFi until the millisecond they're needed.

-Replace wire transfers with programmable payment relationships.
-Pay salaries automatically while funds compound.
-Let contractors pull approved amounts without manual transfers.
-Handle rent, subscriptions, and recurring bills without lifting a finger.
+Your trading agent keeps its data feed, inference API, and GPU provider online with fixed USDC allowances.
+Your CFO pays vendors without accessing reserves.
+Employees pull their exact salary.
 Every payment validated against your rules, every penny earning yield until sent.

 ## Why Payees Exist

+### The Agent Payment Problem

+AI agents need to pay for services to operate: data feeds for market intelligence, inference APIs for decision-making, compute providers for execution.
+But giving agents unrestricted spending access is dangerous — one bug or exploit could drain your wallet.

+Payees solve this by pre-approving specific recipients with hard spending caps.
+Your trading agent can keep its data feed and GPU provider online with fixed USDC allowances — but cannot overspend, cannot add new recipients, and cannot access funds beyond its budget.
+The agent (as a [Manager](managers.md)) can execute payments.
+Only you can decide who gets paid.

 ### The Problem with Recurring Crypto Payments

-Making regular crypto payments today means choosing between bad options:
+For both agents and humans, making regular crypto payments today means choosing between bad options:

 - **Manual transfers**: Re-enter addresses, risk typos, waste time every pay period
 - **Give full access**: Share private keys or grant unlimited spending permissions
 - **Traditional banking**: Pay wire fees, lose DeFi yield, wait for processing

-None of these work for businesses or individuals who need reliable, controlled automation.
+None of these work for agents, businesses, or individuals who need reliable, controlled automation.

 ### The Payee Solution